Louise of Mecklenburg-Strelitz: Education

-Their grandmother preferred to raise them simply, and they made their own clothes.
+Marie Louise preferred to raise her grandchildren simply, and they made their own clothes.
 A new governess from Switzerland, Madame Gelieux, was appointed, giving the children lessons in French; as was common for royal and aristocratic children of the time, Louise became fluent and literate in the language, while neglecting her own native German.
 She received religious instruction from a clergyman of the Lutheran Church.
 Complementary to her lessons was an emphasis on charitable acts, and Louise would often accompany her governess when visiting the houses of the poor and needy.
 Louise was encouraged to give out as much as was in her means, although she often got into trouble with her grandmother for donating too much for charity.
 From the age of ten until her marriage at 17, Louise spent most of her time in the presence of her grandmother and governess, both well-educated and refined.
 When only nine years old, Louise was present when the poet Friedrich Schiller read from the first act of "Don Carlos" for the entertainment of the assembled court, thus sparking her love for German as a literary language, especially works of Schiller.
 Louise loved history and poetry, and not only enjoyed reading Schiller, but also came to like the works of Goethe, Paul, Herder and Shakespeare, as well as ancient Greek tragedies.

-In 1793, Marie Louise took the two youngest duchesses with her to Frankfurt, where she paid her respects to her nephew King Frederick William II.
+In 1793, Marie Louise took the two youngest duchesses with her to Frankfurt, where she paid her respects to her nephew King Frederick William II of Prussia.
 Louise had grown up into a beautiful young woman, possessing "an exquisite complexion" and "large blue eyes," and was naturally graceful.
-Louise's uncle, the Duke of Mecklenburg, hoped to strengthen ties between his house and Prussia.
-Consequently, on one evening carefully planned by the Duke, seventeen-year-old Louise met the king's son and heir, Crown Prince Frederick William.
+Louise's uncle, the Duke of Mecklenburg-Strelitz, hoped to strengthen ties between his house and Prussia.
+Consequently, on one evening carefully planned by the duke, seventeen-year-old Louise met the king's son and heir, Crown Prince Frederick William.
 The crown prince was twenty-three, serious-minded, and religious.
 She made such a charming impression on Frederick William that he immediately made his choice, desiring to marry her.
 Frederica caught the eye of his younger brother Prince Louis Charles, and the two families began planning a double betrothal, celebrating a month later, on 24 April 1793 in Darmstadt.
 Frederick and Louise were subsequently married on 24 December that same year, with Louis and Frederica marrying two days later.